Cilestal/Flutter-simple-tooltip/README.md

   /// Pass a `RouteObserver` so that the widget will listen for route transition and will hide tooltip when
   /// the widget's route is not active final RouteObserver<PageRoute> routeObserver;

+  ///
+  /// A gradient to use when filling the shape final Gradient gradient;

+  final Function onClose;

 ```